Want to earn Status Credits with a Qantas Frequent Flyer credit card? Here's what you need to know.

-Qantas Status Credits are your ticket to more frequent flyer perks, such as point bonuses, lounge access, extra baggage and priority check-in and boarding.
-While flights with Qantas and partner airlines are the main way to reach a higher status tier, there is also a small selection of credit cards that can help you reach this goal by earning Status Credits.
-Plus, they usually also earn Qantas Points for your spending.
+Qantas Status Credits are your ticket to more frequent flyer perks, including point bonuses, lounge access, extra baggage and priority check-in and boarding.
+Usually, flights with Qantas and partner airlines are the only way to earn Status Credits and reach a higher status tier.
+However, there have previously been some credit cards that offered Status Credits as part of a trial program.
+Use this guide to find out more about this option and how you can currently get more status towards Gold or Platinum membership.

 - New customers only.
-Introductory offers are generally only available if you’re applying as a new credit card customer.
+Introductory offers like the Qantas Status Credits Trial are generally only available if you’re applying for an eligible credit card as a new customer.

 - Provide your Qantas membership number.
-To collect Status Credits with a credit card, you’ll need to share your Qantas Frequent Flyer membership number at the time of applying and/or when you meet the spending requirement.
-For example, if you get a credit card that offers bonus Status Credits when you apply and book a Qantas flight, you’ll need to include your membership number at the time of the flight booking.
+To collect Status Credits with a credit card, you’d need to share your Qantas Frequent Flyer membership number at the time of applying and/or when you meet the spending requirement.
+For example, if you got a credit card that offers bonus Status Credits when you apply and book a Qantas flight, you would need to include your membership number at the time of the flight booking.

 How many Qantas Status Credits do I need?